dreyliky/ngx-async/README.md

 export class AppModule {}
 ```

-# Usage by representing data
+# Usage by representing data and its statuses

 Add the `ngxAsync` structural directive on your element.